 - During the term children may be set a research based homework task.
 This will be linked to their project for that term and will encourage the children to consolidate and/or extend their learning.
 For example, they may be encouraged to design a board game to demonstrate their understanding of space or to produce an exhibit for a museum about the ancient Greeks.
-The task will be carried out independently by the child but will be 'scaffolded' by the teacher. - Generally homework is recorded by the children and kept in individual books/files. - Homework will be checked by the class teacher but it may not be appropriate for it to be marked by the teacher if peer or self assessment is used or it is a discussion based task.
+The task will be carried out independently by the child but will be 'scaffolded' by the teacher. - Generally, homework is recorded by the children and kept in individual books or work is set on Google Classrooms.
+Laptops and i-pads are available for a small deposit for children to use at home.
+Please ring the office if you would like to borrow ICT equipment for your child. - Homework will be checked by the class teacher.